Disney Cruise Discounts and Deals

 Military personnel may book one stateroom under the military rates program.
 A second stateroom may be confirmed, if needed, to accommodate immediate family members only.
 For example, a family of two adults and four children may confirm two staterooms, based on availability, with the offer.
 Extended family (grandparents, aunts, uncles, cousins, etc.) do not qualify as immediate family members for the second stateroom.
 Active duty or retired military personnel and 100% permanently disabled veterans do not have to travel as long as their spouse has a valid military ID to show at the port.
 Reservists must be part of the travel party and must show ID at the port.

-For a limited time Canadian residents qualify for special rates on select sailings on Disney Cruise Line.
-Discounts are typically 20% off prevailing rates, but some sailings and categories may be higher or lower.*
+Canadian residents sometimes qualify for special rates on select sailings on Disney Cruise Line.

 There’s a useful site listing the latest Disney Cruise Line deals for UK visitors, plus a Freephone number you can call to learn more and book your cruise!